The art of coffee tasting

-Before tasting, homogenise your coffee by stirring it so that the coffee aromas are aligned.
-A coffee that is too hot or too bitter can mask certain nuances.
-Therefore, let it cool for a moment before tasting it.
+Before tasting, stir your coffee so it's evenly distributed throughout.
+Coffee that is too hot or too bitter can mask certain nuances so let it cool for a moment before tasting it.

 A multitude of aromas

-By tasting your coffee, you can detect familiar notes, such as acidity, bitterness or even smoothness.
+By focusing your attention on tasting your coffee, you can detect familiar notes, such as acidity, bitterness or even smoothness.
 Certain coffees also reveal spicy or floral notes as well as notes of red or dried fruits.
-On tasting, a good coffee is usually one which is full-bodied, balanced, velvety and intense rather than having a burnt taste, or an aggressive, bitter or gritty taste.
+On tasting, a good coffee is usually one which is full-bodied, balanced, velvety and intense rather than one that has a burnt flavour, or an aggressive, bitter or gritty taste.